Yorkshire Day: Yorkshire Society

 These declarations made this Yorkshire Day [Year].
 God Save the King!"

 In York the Declaration is made four times by the Yorkshire Ridings Society, once for each Riding and once for the City of York.
 The traditional boundaries of the Three Ridings run up to the ancient city walls, so by processing out of three of the bars (gatehouses) the Society can make the Declaration in each Riding, followed by reading the Declaration within a fourth bar inside the City.

 Critical reaction

 The day has attracted some criticism:

 In its early years, the day was not widely acknowledged.
 A 1991 Times editorial read:

+Influences

+Suffolk Day

+Yorkshire Day was instrumental in the creation of Suffolk Day.
+It was created by Mark Murphy whilst he was a presenter at BBC Radio Suffolk, who noted that Carol Kirkwood made special mention of Yorkshire on 1 August: